Find the Best Deal When Buying a House [Part 1]

 Ed: Thankfully, distressed properties are no longer dominating the market like they once were.
 This shift is compounded by housing inventory not keeping up with consumer demand.
 What does this mean to the consumer?
 We’re leaning towards a seller’s market now to put it plainly.
 We are no longer looking for the market to hit rock bottom – we’ve already been there, and now we’re on our way back up.
 This is a good thing for buyers and sellers, simply because we have stability in the market again.

 As far as finding homes that are priced below market value, we can find them in any market.
-But don’t overlook the bigger picture – the cost of borrowing money is at an all time low.
-Home values may be on the rise, but they’re not out of control, and still affordable.
+But don’t overlook the bigger picture – the cost of borrowing money is at an all-time low.
+Home values may be on the rise, but they’re not out of control, and are still affordable.
 You can find a wonderful new home with the right interest rate and payment to be close to what you pay in rent.

 MVL: In your opinion, will the housing market continue to heat up, or should someone looking to buy sit on the fence a while longer?